Skip to main content

 Additionally, using electromagnetic waves, these networks transmit signals over the airwaves, facilitating the widespread distribution of audio and visual content.

-In radio broadcasting, signals are sent from a central station and received by radios, allowing listeners to tune in to their favourite stations.
+In radio broadcasting, signals are sent from a central station and received by radios, allowing listeners to tune in to their favorite stations.

-Similarly, TV broadcasting transmits signals from a central station to televisions, enabling viewers to watch their favourite shows and movies.
+Similarly, TV broadcasting transmits signals from a central station to televisions, enabling viewers to watch their favorite shows and movies.

 Moreover, these wireless networks have revolutionized the way we consume media, providing us with access to a wide range of entertainment and information.